-A Geography Major student will take THREE core courses, at least ONE elective course and any ONE course from the other assigned Department per semester.
+A Geography Major student will take all core courses, and at least ONE elective course.
+Then any ONE course from the other assigned Department per semester.
 (15 credits)

 A Combined major Geography student will take a total of THREE CORE courses per year and at least ONE elective course per semester.